adwitiyashukla/gridpulse/README.md

 pytest -v --cov=gridpulse
 ```

-The suite runs with no network access and no API keys, against a synthetic grid
+The tests run without internet and without any API keys.
+Instead they use a fake
-built to mirror real physics: daily and weekly cycles, an annual temperature cycle,
+grid I generate in code, built to behave like the real thing: a daily cycle, a
-a V-shaped demand response and gaussian noise.
-Coverage includes the SQL security
-guard, temporal leakage audits on every feature family, metric correctness, and an
+weekly cycle, a yearly temperature cycle, the V-shaped link between temperature and
+demand, and some random noise on top.
+The tests cover the SQL guard, a leakage
+check on every group of features, whether the metrics are calculated correctly, and
-end-to-end warehouse build validated for grain uniqueness, spine continuity and
+a full warehouse build that gets checked for duplicate rows, missing hours and
-referential integrity.
+broken links between tables.

 ---